inductiva/inductiva/docs-sources/fds/scaling-with-mpi.md

 Below is a comparison of two runs:
 * **1-mesh** case with 1 MPI process on a `c2d-standard-2` machine
-* **8-mesh** case with 8 MPI processes on a `c2d-standard-16` machine (with hyperthreading disabled)
+* **8-mesh** case with 8 MPI processes on a `c2d-standard-16` machine (with hyper-threading disabled)

-Here’s a comparison of running with and without hyperthreading the 1-mesh case with 1 MPI process on a `c2d-standard-2` machine and the 8-mesh case with 8 MPI processes on a `c2d-standard-16` machine:
+Here’s a comparison of running with and without hyper-threading the 1-mesh case with 1 MPI process on a `c2d-standard-2` machine and the 8-mesh case with 8 MPI processes on a `c2d-standard-16` machine:

 | MPI Processes | Machine Type     | Execution Time | Estimated Cost (USD) | Speed-up |
 |---------------|------------------|----------------|---------------------|----------|
 | 1             | c2d-standard-2   | 21 min, 35 s   | 0.0058              | 1.0x     |
 | 8             | c2d-standard-16  | 3 min, 19 s    | 0.0057              | 6.5x     |

-Compared to the earlier 8-mesh run on a `c2d-standard-8` machine (with hyperthreading enabled), this configuration achieved a higher speed-up, closer to the theoretical maximum of 8×.
+Compared to the earlier 8-mesh run on a `c2d-standard-8` machine (with hyper-threading enabled), this configuration achieved a higher speed-up, closer to the theoretical maximum of 8×.
 Despite using a more expensive machine type, the overall cost remained similar, making this setup more efficient in terms of time-to-solution.

 ## Key Takeaways

 - **FDS supports parallelization through MPI and OpenMP**: MPI distributes the workload across multiple meshes, while OpenMP accelerates computations within each mesh.
 - The number of MPI processes **must not exceed the number of meshes** defined in your simulation.
-- **Running one MPI process per vCPU** (i.e., with hyperthreading enabled) is simple to configure and cost-effective for light to moderate workloads.
+- **Running one MPI process per vCPU** (i.e., with hyper-threading enabled) is simple to configure and cost-effective for light to moderate workloads.
-- **Disabling hyperthreading** allows MPI processes to run on physical cores, which is common in traditional HPC environments.
+- **Disabling hyper-threading** allows MPI processes to run on physical cores, which is common in traditional HPC environments.
 This setup reduces resource contention and often improves performance consistency.
 - Inductiva gives you **full control over MPI and OpenMP settings**, allowing you to optimize for performance, cost, or a balance of both.